 Here are elements the media plan should address:

-• Media aperture moment: what is THE ideal moment when you are most likely to reach your target audience — when? where? why? how?
+- Media aperture moment: what is THE ideal moment when you are most likely to reach your target audience — when? where? why? how?
+Is there an ideal time to launch the campaign?
+Is there an optimal time to connect?

-• General reach and frequency goals for traditional media — what will be emphasized during particular periods, not actual estimates or projections.
+- General reach and frequency goals for traditional media — what will be emphasized during particular periods, providing rough estimates or projections to provide a sense of high and low intensity periods.

-• Information and rationale for selected media vehicles (with characteristics of the medium) — and include specific Simmons OneView index numbers to illustrate your rationale.
+- Information and rationale for selected media vehicles (with characteristics of the medium) — and include specific Simmons index numbers to illustrate your rationale.
 You should explain:

 o Relative emphasis on particular media channels